Collective infectivity of the pandemic over time and association with vaccine coverage and economic development: Time-varying collective infectivity

 \section{Time-varying collective infectivity}

-Let $R_i(t)$ be the multivariate time series of daily reproductive rate (``$R_0$'') values for countries listed alphabetically and indexed $i=1,...,N, t=1,...,T$.
-We begin by choosing a window of $\tau=90$ days over which we compute correlations between rolling $R_0$ time series.
-This approach is inspired by analyses of correlations and distances between financial time series \cite{Fenn2011,james_georg,Heckens2020,james2021_portfolio,Pan2007,Wilcox2007,james2022_stagflation}.
-These are defined as follows: for $t=\tau,...,T$, define an $N \times N$ matrix $\bm \Psi(t)$ by
+Let $R_i(t)$ be the multivariate time series of daily {reproduction number} ({$R_t$}) values for countries listed alphabetically and indexed $i=1,...,N, t=1,...,T$.
+We begin by choosing a window of $\tau=90$ days over which we compute correlations between rolling {$R_t$} time series.
+This approach is inspired by analyses of correlations and distances between financial time series \citep{james2021_portfolio,Fenn2011,Wilcox2007,Pan2007,james2022_stagflation}, which demonstrate that stock market efficiency is a collective phenomenon \cite{Kim2005,james_georg,Alves2020,James2023_cryptoGeorg,Heckens2020,financialcrises} These are defined as follows: for $t=\tau,...,T$, define an $N \times N$ matrix $\bm \Psi(t)$ by

 where $\langle . \rangle $ denotes the temporal average over the time window $[t-\tau+1,t]$.
 We can gain additional understanding of this matrix by decomposing it as follows: